What kind of papers are appropriate for AOAS?

-Most published papers will not exceed 20 pages (About 500 words per page, with figures typically taking 1/3 page and displayed equations 30 words each), anything longer requiring unusually compelling subject matter.
-Papers fewer than 12 printed pages may receive expedited review.
+Most published papers will not exceed 20 pages (about 500 words per page, with figures typically taking 1/3 page and displayed equations 30 words each), anything longer requiring unusually compelling subject matter.

 What materials can be submitted along with the paper?

-We encourage submission of related data sets, computer algorithms and supporting material (see instructions below.)
+We strongly encourage submission of data sets, computer algorithms and supporting material (see instructions below.)
 This can help the editors and referees in the review process.
-We intend to archive supporting material along with the electronic versions of accepted papers.
+We will archive supporting material along with the electronic versions of accepted papers.

 How are papers submitted?

-Manuscripts should be word processed with wide margins at sides, top and bottom.
+Manuscripts should be word processed with wide margins at sides, top and bottom and should be single-spaced.
+Figures and tables should be placed where discussed, or nearby; they should not be moved to the end of the manuscript.
 (Manuscripts prepared for A4 paper should have top and bottom margins wide enough to accommodate printing on 8.5 x 11 paper, and similarly, manuscripts prepared for 8.5 x 11 paper should have wide enough side margins to accommodate printing on A4 paper.)
 Use of LaTeX is preferred as that will facilitate conversion of the manuscript to its final published form.